Leeds Tykes: 1991–1997: Leeds RUFC

-Leeds RUFC was founded in 1991 after the merger of Roundhay and Headingley; Morley RFC was also invited to join but declined.
-The new club played their first match on 1 September 1992 against Hull Ionians.
+Leeds RUFC was founded in 1991 and started playing league rugby union in 1992 following the merger of existing clubs Roundhay and Headingley; Morley RFC was also invited to join but declined.
+League home games were to be played at Headingley's ground at Clarence Field while friendly fixtures were held at Roundhay's ground - Chandos Park.
+The new club played their first match on 1 September 1992 against Hull Ionians at in the Courage National League Division Three.
 The first try was scored by Glynn Thompson, previously of Roundhay.
 Richard Cardus, Bev Dovey, Denis Wilkins and Keith Smith all won international caps while in the Roundhay ranks.
 Smith featured in England's first full tour of Australia in 1975, but had to return home injured and Wilkins, who was also in the Royal Navy, won 13 caps, between 1951 and 1953.
-When they amalgamated in 1991–92, both clubs were in National Division Three.
+When they amalgamated in 1992–93, both clubs were in National Division Three.

 In the first season in National Three, Leeds finished 6th, but League reorganisation put the club in National Division Four, with finishes of 6th, 6th and 5th in 1995–96.
 The following season, they finished 3rd, scoring 1,209 points in thirty games, with the former England 'A' outside-half Gerry Ainscough scoring 307 points, and the ex-Scotland 'A' utility back Mark Appleson scoring sixteen tries.
 In 1997–98, they were promoted from the newly formed Jewson One to Premiership Two, finishing runners-up to Worcester.
 The Tongan Sateki Tuipulotu scored a then club record 322 points.